debridge-finance/dln-taker/README.md

         {
             chain: ChainId.Solana,

-            // if the order is created on Solana and fulfilled on Ethereum,
+            // if the order is created on Solana and fulfilled on another chain (e.g. Ethereum),
             // unlocked funds will be sent to this Solana address
             beneficiary: "F1nSne66G8qCrTVBa1wgDrRFHMGj8pZUZiqgxUrVtaAQ",

-            // if the order is created on Ethereum, DLN executor would attempt to
+            // if the order is created on another chain (e.g. Ethereum), DLN executor would attempt to
             // fulfill such order on behalf of this wallet
             wallet: "...",
         },